Abu Ghraib torture and prisoner abuse

-Documents popularly known as the Torture Memos came to light a few years later.
-These documents, prepared in the months leading up to the 2003 invasion of Iraq by the United States Department of Justice, authorized certain "enhanced interrogation techniques" (generally held to involve torture) of foreign detainees.
+Documents known as the Torture Memos came to light a few years later.
+These documents, prepared by the United States Department of Justice in the months leading up to the 2003 invasion of Iraq, authorized certain "enhanced interrogation techniques" (generally considered to involve torture) of foreign detainees.
 The memoranda also argued that international humanitarian laws, such as the Geneva Conventions, did not apply to American interrogators overseas.
 Several subsequent U.S. Supreme Court decisions, including Hamdan v.
-Rumsfeld (2006), have overturned Bush administration policy, ruling that the Geneva Conventions do apply.
+Rumsfeld (2006), overturned Bush administration policy, ruling that the Geneva Conventions do apply.

 In response to the events at Abu Ghraib, the United States Department of Defense removed 17 soldiers and officers from duty.
 Eleven soldiers were charged with dereliction of duty, maltreatment, aggravated assault and battery.
 Between May 2004 and April 2006, these soldiers were court-martialed, convicted, sentenced to military prison, and dishonorably discharged from service.
 Two soldiers, found to have perpetrated many of the worst offenses at the prison, Specialist Charles Graner and PFC Lynndie England, were subject to more severe charges and received harsher sentences.
-Graner was convicted of assault, battery, conspiracy, maltreatment of detainees, committing indecent acts and dereliction of duty; he was sentenced to 10 years imprisonment and loss of rank, pay and benefits.
-England was convicted of conspiracy, maltreating detainees and committing an indecent act and sentenced to three years in prison.
+Graner was convicted of assault, battery, conspiracy, maltreatment of detainees, committing indecent acts and dereliction of duty; he was sentenced to 10 years imprisonment and loss of rank, pay, and benefits.
+England was convicted of conspiracy, maltreating detainees, and committing an indecent act and sentenced to three years in prison.
 Brigadier General Janis Karpinski, the commanding officer of all detention facilities in Iraq, was reprimanded and demoted to the rank of colonel.
-Several more military personnel who were accused of perpetrating or authorizing the measures, including many of higher rank, were not prosecuted.
+Several more military personnel accused of perpetrating or authorizing the measures, including many of higher rank, were not prosecuted.
 In 2004, President George W. Bush and Defense Secretary Donald Rumsfeld apologized for the Abu Ghraib abuses.

 Background

 War on terror

-The war on terror, also known as the global war on terrorism, is an international military campaign launched by the United States government after the September 11 attacks.
+The war on terror, also known as the Global War on Terrorism, is an international military campaign launched by the United States government after the September 11 attacks.
 U.S. President George W. Bush first used the phrase "war on terrorism" on September 16, 2001, and then used the phrase "war on terror" a few days later in a speech to Congress.
 In the latter speech, Bush stated, "Our enemy is a radical network of terrorists and every government that supports them."